Tyche

 scarcely went beyond the current lesson, I was a nervous chain smoker

-hour by Professor Thomas), but I did for the first time in my life set
+But I did for the first time in my